hyperonecom/h1-cli/docs/insight.md

 Global options

   --help                                      Show help message and exit.
   --verbose                                   Make the operation more talkative.
-  -o, --output tsv,list,json,js,id,uri,yaml   Specify output format of command
+  -o, --output tsv,list,json,js,id,uri,yaml   Specify output format of command.
+Default value is yaml
   --query string                              JMESPath query string
   --passport-file path                        Passport file.
-Defaults to ~/.h1/passport.json.
+Default value is ~/.h1/passport.json, if available.
   --as uri                                    Act as another actor eg. service account
-  --no-wait true,false                        In case of queued event do not wait for
+  --no-wait                                   In case of queued event do not wait for completion
-                                              completion

 Operation options

   --journal string
   --project string
+  --log-file-output string   Path of the output json log file. "stdout" is a specially handled file..
+                             Default value is stdout
-  --log-file type    Path of the input json log file (default: stdin) --head number      Maximum number of lines to show.
+  --head number              Maximum number of lines to show.
 All if skipped.
 ```